adamsilver/fdpb/02-a-checkout-flow.md

 ## 7. Review Page

-At this point in the flow, we have collected all the information needed to complete the order.
-But instead of processing the order after payment, we should let users review their order.
-As counterintuitive as this may sound, adding an extra step in the flow actually reduces effort.
+Even though we've collected all the information required to process the order, we should first let users review their order.
+As counterintuitive as this may sound, adding an extra step in the flow actually reduces effort and likely increases conversion.

 Take Jack (I made him up), a father of two infants.
 It's the middle of the night, and his new born baby is crying inconsolably.
 Naturally, he's tired and stressed.
 To make things worse, there's no more nappies.